 PODi: the Digital Printing Initiative developed this packaging specification to enable interoperability in job submission among PPML Producers and Consumers.

+This specification is a conformance statement defining a conformance subset of PPML.
 Readers are directed to the PPML Specification for the definition of the syntax and semantics of PPML.